tasmota/docs/docs/Smart-Meter-Interface.md

   * OD-type: 7 data bits, even parity, one stop bit, 9600 baud (9600 7E1)
   * SM-type: 8 data bits, no parity, one stop bit, 9600 baud (9600 8N1)

-Tested with a eBZ DD3 2R06 ODZ1 (two-direction model for e. g. solar power metering).
+Tested with an eBZ DD3 2R06 ODZ1 (two-direction model for e. g. solar power metering).

 Because the 7E1 serial mode is not supported by Tasmota software serial, the hardware serial port must be used, i.e. GPIO 3.
 This will /not/ work using GPIO 0 or 2.